arpitg24/DOBBSvsMLP/singleFollower/README.md

 The reward for the leader and the follower are described in a payoff matrix with a higher reward for the leader if it catches the follower early on in its patrol path.

+### Input method
+Provide input to he programs using an input file (input.txt) For eg. python3 multipleLP.py < input.txt
+the input file must be in the following format:
+* number of houses(m)
+* number of houses for the leader to patrol in one pure strategy
+* value of goods in each house for leader(space seperated integers containing m entries)
+* value of goods in each house for follower (space seperated integers containing m entries)
+* reward to leader for catching the follower
+* cost to the follower for getting caught
+* probability of getting caught in that house (space seperated floats containing m entries)

 ### DOBBS method
 In this method we create two models named leader and follower with their corresponding LPs.
 The program outputs the payoff matrix as well as the probability for using each strategy for leader and follower.